exposit/katamoiran/_posts/2017-08-05-the-skeletons-ap.md

 <!--more-->

 So how did it work solo?
 Very well.
-Though I can see how this would really shine with a group, solo was easy.
+Though I can see how this would really shine with a group to bounce ideas off of, solo was easy.
 There were a couple of points where I misunderstood the rules and later wished I hadn't, but nothing game breaking at all.

 I went with a "sketch it out" approach rather than a full narrative style, mostly because I was feeling casual.

+There's no real randomness except what will happen next, so it's a very different adventure than a standard dungeon crawl.
+You know you're going to make it through the ages, one way or another; it's more about how you'll get there and what you'll have gained and lost in the process.

 The one place I felt like I could really have used more instruction is the very end; I just wasn't sure where to go with things.
 Was a partial victory allowed?
 What exactly counted as "defeat" for a skeleton?